 - Send email notifications

-Manual webhooks allow data pertaining a subject to be manually uploaded by a Fides admin.
-If manual webhooks are enabled, request execution will exit with a status of
+Manual privacy requests allow data pertaining a subject to be manually uploaded by a Fides admin.
+If manual privacy requests are enabled, request execution will exit with a status of

 requires_input until a submission has been received for each manual webhook configured.
 The privacy request can then be resumed, and request execution will continue from this step.
 See Manual Webhooks for more information on configuration options and resuming a

-Data uploaded for manual webhooks will be returned to the data subject directly at the end of request execution.
+Data uploaded for manual privacy requests will be returned to the data subject directly at the end of request execution.
 Data gathered here is not used to locate data from other sources.

 Policy pre-execution webhooks let your system take care of prerequisite tasks, or locate additional identities for the data subject.
 Examples include turning on a specific database in your infrastructure, or locating a phone number for a subject from a table for which you do not want to give Fides direct access.
 Configuration involves defining endpoint(s) for Fides to call in order.
 See Policy Webhooks for more details.

 Fides sends a request to each pre-execution webhook with a policy webhooks request format, which your endpoints should be prepared to unpack.
 If you need more time to carry out an action, your webhook can instruct Fides to